 In Africa, one company has taken it one step further still.
 Based in Zambia, the owner wanted to make a positive contribution and take the pioneering gesture of running his camps with a hybrid-electric system.
 Their camps now all use e-cruisers, e-boats and e-bikes, as well as offering walking.

 Purely personally, I will be fascinated to see the difference in behavior with wildlife.
-Yes, they are used to seeing the vehicles and humans within them, but they are not used to hearing no sound when approached by them.
+Yes, they are used to seeing the vehicles and humans within them, but they are not used to those vehicles being silent when approaching.
 Like anything, it will simply take them a little time to get used to it, although at first, I believe they will find it startling!

 Once adjusted, I believe this will enhance the wildlife experience; guests taking an e-cruiser safari in an electric vehicle will be able to hear the sounds of the wildlife interacting, the birdsong in the tree and so much more.
 This will allow one to be connected to the wildlife on a much deeper level!